-An employee who has successfully completed his/her probationary period and who separates from Department employment after six (6) months of service shall be paid for accumulated vacation benefits of up to three hundred sixty (360) hours.
+An employee who has successfully completed their probationary period and who separates from Department employment after six (6) months of service shall be paid for accumulated vacation benefits of up to three hundred sixty (360) hours.

-Upon separation, an employee may choose to be paid for the value of those 360 hours of vacation time in a lump sum or over a period of time.
-Regardless of how the vacation accrual is paid out, the employee's last day of actual work shall be considered his/her last day of employment and at that time the employee's active status ends.
+Upon separation, an employee may choose to be paid for the value of those three hundred sixty (360) hours of vacation time in a lump sum or over a period of time.
+Regardless of how the vacation accrual is paid out, the employee's last day of actual work shall be considered their last day of employment and at that time the employee's active status ends.